 Back in 1999 when we started The Beehive, we were strictly a hostel with dormitory rooms and bunk beds.
 Soon after, because of demand and our own desire to expand, we added private rooms.
-In 2002 when we moved to our permanent location, we kept one room as a dorm in homage to our beginnings.
+In 2002 when we moved to our permanent location, we kept the largest room as a dorm in homage to our beginnings and to keep the vibe alive as a hostel in the more traditional sense.

 Dorm rooms are not just for the university, 20 something crowd.
-They are a great option for travelers looking to save money or who want to meet up with other travelers, but do note that not all dorm rooms are created equally and different facilities offer different services.
+They are a great option for travelers looking to save money or who want to meet up with other travelers, but do note that not all dorm rooms are created equally.
 The Beehive’s dorm or “The Hive” as it’s called – is open to all ages except for very young children and is for both men and women.
-We’ve had all kinds of people stay in our dorm – from older kids traveling with their parents, to university students, to solo travelers, to our oldest dorm guest who was 80 years old and traveling Europe alone as he did back in his youth.
+Many different kinds of of people from all over the world and different ages stay in our dorm – from older kids traveling with their parents, to university students, to solo travelers, to our oldest dorm guest who was 80 years old and traveling Europe alone as he did back in his youth.

+Different hostels have different atmospheres and offer different facilities and services.
 We’ve created a dorm room to appeal to people who wouldn’t normally consider staying in a shared room.
-Most hostels cater to the young, party-seeker while we offer a dorm room that is a clean and calm respite for those not wanting to spend a lot of money on accommodation, but who also don’t want to be isolated and alone in their room.
+Many hostels cater to the party-seeker while we offer a dorm room that is a clean and calm respite for those not wanting to spend a lot of money on accommodation, but who also don’t want to be isolated and alone in their room.

 While sleeping in a roomful of strangers of different ages and from different cultural backgrounds means practicing tolerance and also having to put up with the occasional snorer, early risers or night owls, here’s what we consider a good code of conduct for staying in The Beehive’s dorm which can probably be applied to other dorm stays on your travels: